 50 jobs x $4,000 credit per job = $200,000 x 5 years = $1 million

 As the table above shows, job credits in tier 1 or tier 2 counties can be used against 100 percent of income tax liability.
 (In tier 1 counties only, the excess over 100 percent is credited to Georgia withholding tax, with a limitation of $3,500 per job.)
 Tier 3 and tier 4 counties are limited to 50 percent of tax liability in a given year.

 The job credits may be carried forward for up to 10 years.

 PLUS: Companies creating jobs in certain areas outside tier 1 counties can still receive job credits equal to tier 1 credits.
 These areas are:

 - Opportunity Zones

 - Military Zones

-And job credits can apply to any business outside the seven strategic sectors, provided the jobs are created in Opportunity Zones, Military Zones or Georgia’s 40 least developed counties.
+And job credits can apply to any business outside the strategic sectors, provided the jobs are created in Opportunity Zones, Military Zones or Georgia’s 40 least developed counties.